Stifl3r/twitter_feed/README.md

 #Assumptions
 Based on the user sample files provided,an assumption has been made that users being followed will always be delimeted by ',' and ' '.
 Eg: 'User follows foo, bar, pie, roasted'.

+Stretch Goals:

+1. Include crud operations for user and tweets
+2. Introduce a formal storage(mongo or postgres)
+3. run app and storage in docker containers